meshula/wrinkles/wrinkles-book/Wrinkles_in_time.md

 3. **Computation**: Operations on the temporal structure become algebraic operations on the bitstream
 4. **Flexibility**: The representation accommodates both linear and non-linear temporal structures

-## Topology vs. Coordinate Systems
+## Topologies vs. Coordinate Systems

-It's important to note how this topological representation complements the coordinate system approach discussed in the previous chapter:
+This topological representation complements the coordinate system approach discussed in the previous chapter:

 - **Coordinate Systems** provide precise positioning within a temporal context
-- **Topology** provides the structural relationships between temporal elements
+- **Topology** provides the structural relationships between temporal elements, and a place where metrics may be joined

 Together, these two approaches form a complete framework for representing and manipulating time in media composition systems.